saurabharora90/saurabharora90.github.io/_posts/2020-02-26-cleaner-pull-request.md

 *Note:* Checkstyle does not auto-format the code to resolve formatting issues.
 It will just highlight the issues in the codebase.

-### Code Style and Formating Kotlin Code
+### Code Style and Formatting Kotlin Code

 When it came to Kotlin, I realized that there are two popular Kotlin Style guides, one by [Jetbrains](https://kotlinlang.org/docs/reference/coding-conventions.html) and another on the [Android developer site](https://developer.android.com/kotlin/style-guide).
 Turns out, Android Studio by default uses the Kotlin Coding conventions (I was a bit surprised that it wasn't based off the Android Developer guide but then Android Studio is based off IntelliJ, who also maintain the Kotlin Plugin, so it probably makes sense that the default is Jetbrains Style?).

-To help in catching any formating errors, we decided to use [ktlint](https://github.com/pinterest/ktlint).
+To help in catching any formatting errors, we decided to use [ktlint](https://github.com/pinterest/ktlint).

 >An anti-bikeshedding Kotlin linter with built-in formatter